teracyhq-incubator/teracy-dev-k8s/docs/docker-registry.md

 - Notes on Windows:

-  + Docker for Windows (requires Hyper-V enabled) and the k8s cluster with Virtualbox on Windows (requires Hyper-V disabled) will not work at the same time so we need to run these 2 separately on 2 machines.
+  + Docker for Windows (requires Hyper-V enabled) and the k8s cluster with Virtualbox on Windows (requires Hyper-V disabled) will not work at the same time so we need to run them separately on 2 machines.
   + We can use registry.xxx.xip.io, registry.xxx.nip.io domains by updating the ingress.yaml file
     accordingly) or the hosts file to map the registry.k8s.local domain with the remote